-Low profile discussions are in progress with a view to develop national space-related legislation in the near future
+Low profile discussions are in progress with a view to develop national space-related legislation in the near future.

-in the near future.

-Description:

-None.

-Applicability:

-None.

-Relation to international mechanisms:

 As a member State of the Committee on the Peaceful Uses of Outer Space, Chile fully adheres to the Space Debris Mitigation Guidelines of the Committee.
 Furthermore it supports IADC Space Debris Mitigation Guidelines, ISO Space Systems - Space Debris Mitigation Requirements (ISO 24113:2011) and ITU Recommendation ITU-R S.1003.

-Link to other national mechanisms:

-None.

-References:

-None.